 The Incident at Roswell

-On July 8, the Roswell Daily Record published an article announcing that the Roswell Army Air Field had taken possession of wreckage of unidentified origin found on Mr. Brazel’s ranch, and that a local hardware man and his wife had reported seeing a flying disk.
+On July 8, the Roswell Daily Record published an article based on a press release issued by Lieutenant Walter Haut, the Roswell Air Field public information officer, announcing that the Roswell Army Air Field had taken possession of wreckage of a flying disk found on Mr. Brazel’s ranch, and that a local hardware man, Dan Wilmot, and his wife had reported seeing a flying disk.

 The Mantell Incident